How to Apply

 - Transcripts: One set of academic transcripts from all post-secondary institutions attended must be uploaded with the application form.
 Uploaded transcripts should be scanned versions of official transcripts issued by the institutions attended.
 Please note that advising forms do not fulfill the transcript requirement.
 Transcripts in a language other than English must be accompanied by English translations.
 You may be admitted with the transcript/s you uploaded to the application; however, Graduate Admissions must receive your official, final transcript–sent directly from your institution in a sealed envelope or through an electronic delivery service–before you will be permitted to enroll for your second semester.
 The official, final transcript must show that a degree has been conferred.

-- GRE Scores: Starting November 2017, students who apply to our graduate program are no longer required to submit GRE scores.
+- GRE Scores: Students who apply to our graduate program are no longer required to submit GRE scores.
 Applicants who have already taken the GRE are welcome to submit their scores and they will be considered if the scores reflect well on them.
 However, the GRE is no longer required and not submitting them will not reduce an applicant’s chance of being admitted to the EEB graduate program.

 - Proof of English Proficiency (for non-native English speakers only): An official TOEFL or IELTS score report should be sent directly from the agency that administered the exam.
 KU English Proficiency requirements as well as alternate means of satisfying the requirement can be found here.
 (Institution code 6871; Dept. code 0207).